MarcosDVS/RentCar/README.md

 # RentCar

+**Note: if you want to uses this app you will need this, Email: admin Passwork: 1234**

 **Blazor Server RentCar El Caribe App Description:**

 Welcome to our Blazor Server RentCar application, a robust solution designed to optimize your car rental business.
 This comprehensive platform offers a range of features to effectively manage various aspects of your operation.
 Here's a summary of the key functionalities: